SaarSkittel/Messaging-API/README.md

 • PGAdmin- Used to monitor and manage Postgres datadases.

-• DJDT- Used to optimize requests queries and maximize response time of requests.
+• DJDT- Used to optimize query requests and maximize response time of requests.

 • Middleware- Middleware was used to insure tokens validation before executing requests.